Madurai

 Tallakulam Perumal Temple

 He had built many mandapams on the way side which would serve as choultry and also for relaying the news.
 As an ardent devotee of Srivilliputhur Andal, Thirumalai Nayak used to eat his breakfast only after the pujas were performed at the temple.
 To get this information that the pujas were over at the temple he had mandaps built between Srivilliputhur and Madurai.
-Once the pujas are over the message will be relayed through series of bell rings of the choultries lined in between this two places.
+Once the pujas are over the message will be relayed through a series of bell rings of the choultries lined in between these two places.

-In one such occasion when he visited the mandapam near his palace, presently known as Tallakulam he felt the presence of Lord Venkateswara there.
+On one such occasion when he visited the mandapam near his palace, presently known as Tallakulam he felt the presence of Lord Venkateswara there.
 When searched the area they also found an Anjaneya shila present there.
-Therefore Thirumalai Nayak decided to construct temple for both Anjaneya and Lord Venkateswara.
+Therefore Thirumalai Nayak decided to construct a temple for both Anjaneya and Lord Venkateswara.
 Hence came the present Sri Prasanna Vekatachalapathy Temple at Tallakulam, Madurai.

 Sri Anjaneya of Tallakulam